Guided Walks in NZ: How Fit Should You Be to Join?

 Level 3 – Moderate

-The fun really starts on Level 3 trails for us at Walking Legends.
+The fun really starts on Level 3 hiking trails for us at Walking Legends.
 We love Level 3 and Level 4 trails so much that we’ve built our itineraries around them as the ‘main event.’
 A moderate hiking trail requires specialist outdoor footwear, like a hiking boot or a hiking shoe.
 Sports shoes, running shoes or cross-trainers don’t have enough grip for the slippery, clay-based soils in New Zealand.

 What Is a Level 3 Trail Like in New Zealand?